Snailoba/Snailoba/README.md

 # **Are you sure this is the right person you're looking for?**
 # If yes, then let me introduce myself properly
-# I'm Snailoba, pleasure to make your acquiantance
+# I'm Shinathaj, pleasure to make your acquaintance

 👻 I'm working on my project, which is too big of a scale

 🀄 I'm learning how to complete my oversized project

-🛶 I'm looking for someone who can keep afloat

-💅 I need help on a bunch of things...I just need help period

-🤓 You can ask me about anything, answers may vary
+🤓 I'm interested in AI, UX/UI design, and data related fields

-🐛 You can reach me only on discord (Snailoba#4425), and my alternate email (jwrealeggtart@gmail.com) which I check once a month
+🐛 You can reach me on discord (Snailoba#4425), and my work email (shinathaj.chin@gmail.com)

 🗿 Fun fact about me: There's nothing fun right now